 There are rumored to be some distinguishing features between the iPhone 7 and the larger-screened iPhone 7 Plus.
 The iPhone 7 may ship with 2GB RAM, while the iPhone 7 Plus could include 3GB RAM, and there is said to be a different camera system in the iPhone 7 Plus that uses two cameras instead of one with 2-3x optical zoom and improved performance in low-light conditions.
 The iPhone 7 will likely continue to use a standard single-lens camera as multiple sources have said the dual lens camera is exclusive to the 5.5-inch iPhone.

-A photo of a full device said to be the 5.5-inch iPhone 7 Plus was leaked on a Chinese website in March.
-It features a design similar in shape to the iPhone 6s, but without rear antenna bands.
-It has a protruding, pill-shaped camera enclosure that includes two cameras inside, as is rumored for the larger-screened device, along with a round flash.
+Photos of the iPhone 7 Plus shell have not been spotted yet, but we have seen several dummy units likely representative of the iPhone 7 Plus design that have been created for case makers and other accessory companies.
+The first dummy unit image was leaked on a Chinese website in March, followed by an additional images in July.
+All of the iPhone 7 Plus dummies feature a design similar in shape to the iPhone 6s Plus, but without rear antenna bands.
+They also include a protruding, pill-shaped camera enclosure that includes two cameras inside, as is rumored for the larger-screened device, along with a round flash.

-It also depicts a Smart Connector on the back of the iPhone, but rumors disagree on whether this is a feature that will actually be included.
-It's been seen on the back of this device and in iPhone 7 Plus blueprints, but according to to Japanese site Mac Otakara, Apple has decided not to include a Smart Connector on the iPhone 7.
+Dummy unit images depict a Smart Connector on the back of the iPhone, but rumors disagree on whether this is a feature that will actually be included.
+It's been seen in part leaks and in iPhone 7 Plus blueprints, but according to to Japanese site Mac Otakara, Apple has decided not to include a Smart Connector on any iPhone 7 model.

 An image depicting a Lightning cable assembly that could potentially be destined for the iPhone 7 surfaced in early May, which is notable because it features a headphone jack amid rumors the headphone jack is being eliminated in the iPhone 7.
 The part is similar in design to the Lightning cable assembly for the iPhone 6s, but not identical.
 While it could be an iPhone 7 part, its origin cannot be confirmed.